CBS-HPC/mkdocs/docs/home.md

 === "Development of HPC"
     <br />
     We are committed to the continuous development of HPC resources at CBS.
-This is both by ensuring that researchers have access to the right facilities, both short- and long-terma, but also by providing a clear learning strategy for research to develop their HPC & data science skillset.
+This is both by ensuring that researchers have access to the right facilities, both short- and long-term, but also by providing a clear learning strategy for research to develop their HPC & data science skillset.

 === "Daily User Support"
     <br />